rookies/LightEffectDriver/README.md

 # LightEffectDriver
+**Warning:** This library is at a very early stage of development and currently untested, don't expect it to work.

 This is an **Arduino library** for doing cool stuff with **multiple lights** using PWM.
 Everything is done **non-blocking**, to use it you just need to specify the effect and call the *update()*-function in your program loop.
 In theory, the library supports an unlimited amount of lights and any type of light the Arduino can drive directly or indirectly, e.g.